 Self-Hosted or on a Platform?

-One thing I appreciate about Tanya’s Aliza’s Ultimate Branding Blueprint is that, as far as I know, it’s the only attraction marketing course designed for network marketers that doesn’t try to sell you a hosting platform.
+One thing I appreciate about Tanya’s Aliza’s Ultimate Branding Blueprint is that, as far as I know, it’s the only attraction marketing course designed for network marketers that don’t try to sell you a hosting platform.
 Tanya is pretty adamant that you need to self-host your Website.
 Why?
 Because this way, it truly belongs to you and you are in control.
 It’s a lot more affordable too!
 I understand the convenience of using a platform; the learning process is much easier and many network marketers do not want the hassle of trying to figure out how to set up a Website.
-However, I concur with Tanya Aliza: set-up your website on WordPress.org, not on a platform.
-I created a free 5-Day Course to help you do just that:
+However, I concur with Tanya Aliza: set up your website on WordPress.org, not on a platform.
+I created a 30-minute workshop to help you do just that:

 It’s all About Your Niche